jobcloud/b2c-frontend-code-assessment/task_4/_Task.md

 A (shell) app is provided in the task folder. `cd` into the directory on your command line and run `yarn` to install the dependencies.

+Validate for required fields in the frontend and show successful submission (or failure in case of a 409, see API documentation below).

+As an added bonus, make it look pretty.

+You can use any resource you like to complete this task, but be prepared to defend your choices.

+### REST endpoint
 You can submit the form to an existing REST endpoint `api/applications` via the normal `fetch` API (or whatever alternative you prefere).
 Note that this is a fake endpoint and will only persist your data until you refresh the browser.
 Here is the API documentation:
 #### GET
 ##### 200: successful